nhpkhanh-lk/cubevn.github.io/install.md

 ## Preparation

-- Please create database again by MySQL or PostgreSQL
+- Please create database by MySQL or PostgreSQL
 - Set html folder become DocumentRoot
 - If html is not DocumentRoot, it will become http://{DocumentRoot}/{htmlへのパス}